Did you know there is a faithless way to complain, and a faithful way to complain?

-Ouch.
-I’ve been sobered by a realization during this season of Lent that I err on the side of grumbling when the going gets tough.
-I can confidently say that learning the alternative in scriptures this past week has changed my life forever.
+This Lent, I’ve been sobered by the realization that I tend to err on the side of grumbling through suffering.
+I can confidently say that learning the alternative – lament – in scriptures this past week has changed my life forever.

 Faithful complaining does not call God into question with wrong.
-It’s an utterly honest expression of what it’s like to experience the suffering and grief of living in this fallen world (Romans 8:20–23).
-It’s prayer that’s sorrowful yet always rejoicing.
+It’s an honest expression of what it’s like to experience the suffering and grief of living in this fallen world (Romans 8:20–23).
+It’s a type of prayer that’s sorrowful yet always rejoicing.
 It’s the prayer of the humble.
 The scriptures call this kind of faithful complaining, lament.
 And they teach us how to do it.

-First, hear the good news: “The Lord is near to the brokenhearted, and saves the crushed in spirit” (Psalm 34:18).
-Not only does God hear and understand our pain, but He desires to enter into it (see Romans 8:26).
-Second, lament is the God-given prayer language for our pain.
+Not only does God hear and understand our pain, but He desires to enter into it (see Romans 8:26).“The Lord is near to the brokenhearted, and saves the crushed in spirit” (Psalm 34:18).
+Lament is the God-given prayer language for our pain.
 For example:

 Jeremiah lamented over Israel’s sin: “For these things I weep; my eyes flow with tears; for a comforter is far from me, one to revive my spirit; my children are desolate, for the enemy has prevailed.”
 (Lamentations 1:16)